ajaychaudhary-git/Sec-lab-Ecb/code/assigment_1/README.md

-# Ceaser Cipher
+### Ceaser Cipher

 For more details on implementation you may refer:
-## For more details on implementation you may visit Classical Encryption Techniques by [Clicking here] https://www.codeproject.com/Articles/63432/Classical-Encryption-Techniques.
+## For more details on implementation you may visit codeproject page of Classical Encryption Techniques by [Clicking here] https://www.codeproject.com/Articles/63432/Classical-Encryption-Techniques.